 The other trade off is that because of the compact design, there's no smoke chip feeder.

-The Junior however does have the smoke chip feeder and now features the same game changing Pro Series 2.0 gasket system and Guru nozzle which sets it streets apart from other Juniors on the market.
+The Junior however does have the smoke chip feeder and now features the same game changing gasket system and digital control port found on the TWO and Avantgarde which sets it streets apart from other Juniors on the market.

 In addition, the wing nut release for the lid means that the fire plate and wok crown, previously only available for the Icon are now available for the Junior too.